mitmedialab/emb96/README.md

 ## Test the model

-**This part is accessible for non gpu users, you just have to use the option --cpu**
+**Accessible for non gpu users, you just have to use the option --cpu**

 If you want to try the model: